Banner Alt Text

 How to Get To Bryce Canyon

-I have flown into St. George and Cedar City during my two trips to Bryce (and combined both trips with other areas of Utah).
+I have flown into St. George and Cedar City during two of my trips to Bryce (and combined both trips with other areas of Utah).
 Cedar City is closer with an hour and a half drive to Bryce Canyon.
 If you do want to fly into Cedar City, Delta connections to and from Salt Lake City are your only option.

 If you have a lot of time or are doing a longer Utah road trip, you’ll find more flight options into Las Vegas or Salt Lake City.
 Both are about four hours from Bryce.